-- (1) On January 20, 2017, the Company acquired all outstanding equity shares of Denali Sourcing Services Inc. - (2) WNS Global Services (UK) is being jointly held by WNS Holdings Limited and WNS Global Services Private Limited.
-The percentage of holding of WNS Holdings Limited is 49.3% and of WNS Global Services Private Limited is 50.7%. - (3) The WNS B-BBEE Staff Share Trust ('the trust') was registered on April 26, 2017 with the principal object of creating meaningful participation of our Black employees in the growth of our Company.
-The trust holds 10% of the equity capital of WNS Global Services SA (Pty) Limited and the balance 90% is held by WNS Global Services (UK) Limited.
-The financial statements of the trust are included in the consolidated financial statements of the Company. - (4) Ucademy (Pty) Limited has been incorporated as a subsidiary of WNS Global Services SA (Pty) Limited with effect from June 20, 2016. - (5) WNS Assistance (Legal) Limited, a wholly owned subsidiary of WNS Assistance Limited, was incorporated on April 20, 2016. - (6) WNS Legal Assistance LLP is a limited liability partnership, organized under the laws of England and Wales in November 2014.
+- (1) On January 20, 2017, the Company acquired all outstanding equity shares of Denali Sourcing Services Inc. - (2) WNS Global Services (UK) is jointly held by WNS Holdings Limited and WNS Global Services Private Limited.
+The percentage of holding of WNS Holdings Limited is 49.3% and of WNS Global Services Private Limited is 50.7%. - (3) The WNS B-BBEE Staff Share Trust ('the trust') was registered on April 26, 2017 in relation to the grant of share appreciation rights by WNS Global Services SA (Pty) Limited.
+The trust holds 10% of the equity capital of WNS Global Services SA (Pty) Limited and the balance 90% is held by WNS Global Services (UK) Limited. - (4) Ucademy (Pty) Limited has been incorporated as a subsidiary of WNS Global Services SA (Pty) Limited with effect from June 20, 2016. - (5) WNS Assistance (Legal) Limited, a wholly owned subsidiary of WNS Assistance Limited, was incorporated on April 20, 2016. - (6) WNS Legal Assistance LLP is a limited liability partnership, organized under the laws of England and Wales in November 2014.
 WNS Legal Assistance LLP provides legal services in relation to personal injury claims within the Auto Claims BPM (as defined in Note 26) segment in the UK.
-During the quarter ended June 30, 2017, the Company acquired 20% equity shares from Prettys Solicitors; the non-controlling interest in WNS Legal Assistance LLP, as a consequence of which, WNS Legal Assistance LLP has become a wholly owned subsidiary of WNS Assistance Limited.
-As at June 30, 2017, WNS Legal Assistance LLP is 98.75% owned by WNS Assistance Limited and 1.25% owned by WNS Assistance (Legal) Limited. - (7) WNS New Zealand Limited, a wholly owned subsidiary of WNS Global Services (Australia) Pty Ltd, was incorporated on June 13, 2017. - (8) WNS Global Services Private Limited is being held jointly by WNS (Mauritius) Limited and WNS Customer Solutions (Singapore) Private Limited.
+During the nine months ended December 31, 2017, the Company acquired 20% of the equity capital of WNS Legal Assistance LLP from Prettys Solicitors (the non-controlling interest in WNS Legal Assistance LLP) as a consequence of which, WNS Legal Assistance LLP has become a wholly owned subsidiary of WNS Assistance Limited.
+As at December 31, 2017, WNS Legal Assistance LLP is 98.75% owned by WNS Assistance Limited and 1.25% owned by WNS Assistance (Legal) Limited. - (7) WNS New Zealand Limited, a wholly owned subsidiary of WNS Global Services (Australia) Pty Ltd, was incorporated on June 13, 2017. - (8) WNS Global Services Private Limited is held jointly by WNS (Mauritius) Limited and WNS Customer Solutions (Singapore) Private Limited.
 The percentage of holding for WNS (Mauritius) Limited is 80% and for WNS Customer Solutions (Singapore) Private Limited is 20%. - (9) On March 15, 2017, the Company acquired all ownership interests of MTS HealthHelp Inc. and its subsidiaries, which existed on that date.
-HealthHelp Holdings LLC is 63.5% owned by MTS HealthHelp Inc. and 36.5% owned by WNS North America Inc. - (10) On June 14, 2016, the Company acquired all outstanding equity shares of Value Edge Research Services Private Limited.
+HealthHelp Holdings LLC is 63.7% owned by MTS HealthHelp Inc. and 36.3% owned by WNS North America Inc. - (10) On June 14, 2016, the Company acquired all outstanding equity shares of Value Edge Research Services Private Limited.
 As part of the acquisition, the Company also acquired the three subsidiaries of Value Edge Research Services Private Limited, which existed on that date.
+Value Edge Research Services Private Limited was merged with WNS Global Services Private Limited pursuant to the Scheme of Amalgamation approved by the National Company Law Tribunal on July 27, 2017.